0defens3/OSWP-WiFi-Adapter-Setup-ALFA-AWUS036ACH/README.md

 #(5) Select the following choice to finish the installation#
-Do you want to edit the driver options file now? (recommended) [Y/n] n Do you want to apply the new options by rebooting now? (recommended) [Y/n] Y
+Do you want to edit the driver options file now? (recommended) [Y/n] n Do you want to apply the new options by rebooting now? (recommended) [Y/n] y

 ```